utshomax/postman-docs/src/pages/docs/sending-requests/websocket/websocket-overview.md

 WebSockets offers a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
 This means the server can independently send data to the client without the client having to request it, and vice versa.

-In Postman you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.
+In Postman, you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.
 If you haven't already, [download and install the Postman desktop app](/docs/getting-started/installation/installation-and-updates/) to get started.

 ## Next steps